 World wide sea level measurements show that from 1910 to 1990 the average sea level rose about 1.9 mm /year.
 This sea level increase is attributed to a combination of melting of land borne mountain glaciers and thermal expansion of the oceans.
-Satellite measurements since 1993 show acceleration in the rate of rise of sea level to about 3 mm / year.
+Satellite measurements since 1993 show acceleration in the rate of rise of sea level to over 3 mm / year.

 The sea level is of particular concern to coastal cities such as London, UK and New York City, USA.
 The lower Thames River, which flows through London, UK is close to sea level and rises with the tide.
 To protect London from flooding there is a man-made movable structure known as the Thames Barrier.
 In late August 2006 I visited the Thames Barrier.
 I saw that the high water mark, inside the Thames Barrier, is already close to threatening the City of London.

-From the perspective of coastal cities, the immediate major concern is loss of land borne ice from Greenland and Antarctica.
+From the perspective of coastal cities, an immediate major concern is loss of land borne ice from Greenland and Antarctica.
 The glacier discharge from the bottom edge of this land borne ice will raise the sea level.
 Volume measurements indicate that complete loss of the Greenland and South Polar ice caps would cause a 73 m increase in sea level.
 An increase in ocean temperature will cause ocean thermal expansion, which will cause a further increase in sea level.
 Even a 3 m rise in sea level will inundate many coastal cities, especially those built on islands and river deltas.

 My observations of shrinking mountain glaciers indicate that the dominant mechanism by which land borne glaciers lose mass is via fluid flow out the bottom.
 This fluid contains suspended ice chips and super cooled water.
 The thickness of ice in a major glacier causes a high pressure near the bottom of the glacier.
 When ice is subject to a high pressure it becomes a low friction fluid.
 (That is why ice skates work.
-Ice skates cause sufficient localized pressure that the ice directly underneath them becomes a fluid allowing the skater almost frictionless movement.)
-If the fluid pressure near the bottom of a glacier is released due to melting of floating ice at the bottom edge of the glacier, the fluid escapes and the glacier rapidly shrinks.
+Ice skates cause sufficient localized pressure that the ice directly underneath the skate blade becomes a fluid allowing the skater almost frictionless movement.)
+If the fluid pressure near the bottom of a glacier is released due to melting of ice at the bottom edge of the glacier, the fluid escapes and the glacier rapidly shrinks.
 The glacier discharge fluid generally consists of a suspension of small ice crystals in supercooled water.
 When the land borne glacier discharge fluid contacts the ocean it either warms to become liquid water or forms new floating ice.
 In either case it raises the sea level.

 The maximum possible rate of glacier mass loss can be quantified via the available net heat flux incident on open water and the heat of fusion of water.
 This glacier mass loss will have immense practical consequences in terms of a future rapid increase in sea level as the glaciers on Greenland and Antarctica shrink.
-Up until now these major land borne glaciers have maintained their size due to the presence of a surrounding ring of floating ice that has prevented the high pressure fluid under these glaciers from escaping.
+Up until recently these major land borne glaciers have maintained their size due to the presence of a surrounding ring of floating ice that has prevented the high pressure fluid under these glaciers from escaping.

 THE PHYSICS ISSUE: